 “They have not returned to us what they have stolen,” said Lucia Pineda, the news director of 100% Noticias, who has been in Costa Rica since she was freed from prison in June.
 “The Ortega dictatorship is trying to silence us.
 Daniel Ortega and the Sandinistas have converted into the very thing they once fought against when they mounted the revolution against Somoza.”

-Pineda and Miguel Mora, the owner of 100% Noticias, were imprisoned six months, accused of terrorism and “fomenting hate and violence.”
+Pineda and Miguel Mora, the owners of 100% Noticias, were imprisoned six months, accused of terrorism and “fomenting hate and violence.”
 They were arrested in December, after defying repeated warnings by the government to stop reporting news critical of the Ortega government.
 In an increasingly common scenario, police stormed the 100% Noticias offices, arresting Mora, Pineda and others.
 Mora and Pineda were taken to the notorious El Chipote detention center, described by human rights groups as a torture chamber.

 Attacks on the press are at their worst point since the dictatorship of Anastasio Somoza Debayle.
 Ortega has criminalized journalism.
 Reporting that puts a spotlight on the shortcomings of government policies is tantamount to treason in the eyes of the authoritarian-leaning Ortega administration.
 Dozens of journalists have been arrested, most of them charged with incitive and terroristic activity.

 To be sure, Ortega began laying the groundwork for the denouement of the press freedom that Violeta Barrios de Chamorro actively supported soon after he returned to power in 2007.